oracle-livelabs/security/accessgovernance-access-controls/aginstance-cleanup/aginstance-cleanup.md

     ![Open OCI console](images/confirm-deactivate.png)

-## Task 4: Destroy Terraform Stack
+## Task 4: Destroy Terraform Stack that was used to create resources - Compartment, Identity Domain, AG Users and Policies for Access Governance

 1. Navigate to **Resource Manager -> Stacks -> Stack details**